robertwahler/win32-autogui/README.markdown

 Setup git copy-merge
 --------------------
-When we merge future basic_gem changes to our new gem, we want to always ignore some upstream documentation file changes.
+When we merge future BasicGem changes to our new gem, we want to always ignore some upstream documentation file changes.

 Set the merge type for the files we want to ignore in .git/info/attributes.
 You